 The vast majority of product launches fail.

 According to a study done by the University of Toronto, the failure rate for new products in the retail grocery industry is 70-80%.
 And, the situation across all sectors is even more dia, Harvard professor Clayton Christensen estimates that the fail rate of new products across all boards is around 95%.

 Evidently, coming up with an innovative and awe-inspiring product you think people will love is simply not enough.
-In order to mitigate failure, you will need to prioritize and optimize how you market your product.
+In order to mitigate failure and overcome challenges, you will need to prioritize and optimize how you market your product.